Welcome to the Greene County Medical Reserve Corps

 Visit the Announcements page!

 The Greene County Medical Reserve Corps (MRC) is a county-based volunteer program for both medical and non-medical volunteers.
-It is collaborative effort coordinated through the Greene County General Health District and will augment response efforts during disasters, as well as assist the county in times of non-emergency.
+It is a collaborative effort coordinated through Greene County Public Health and will augment response efforts during disasters, as well as assist the county in times of non-emergency.

 For more information on the Office of Civilian Volunteers Medical Reserve Corps and the Ohio Medical Reserve Corps, please visit the following sites: